pranaymaheshwari/RAG-Based-Study-Assistant/README.md

 #### Step 2 - Document Loading
 The system loads documents using document loaders.
-Goal: Convert raw files into document objects that can be processed.
+The goal is to convert raw files into document objects that can be processed.
 You may clean the document as well.

 #### Step 3 - Text Splitting (Chunking)